 This soup is best reheated slowly on the stovetop.
 You will not need to add extra liquid to this soup.
 The heavy cream in the soup makes reheating very easy.
-Careful not to turn the soup to too high because it can scorch.
+Careful not to heat the soup on high because it can scorch.

 Do you love tomato soup?
 Be sure to try these tomato soup recipes